querolita/mina-book/src/specs/kimchi/kimchi.md

-# 15-wires
+# kimchi

 **THIS IS WORK-IN-PROGRESS**

-This document specifies the 15-wires variant of PLONK.
+This document specifies the kimchi variant of PLONK.

 ## Overview